dmytro-anokhin/video-converter/README.md

 # Video Converter

-Video Converter script converts footage to HEVC format.
+Video Converter script batch converts video files to a different format.

 Video files produced by modern cameras, mirrorless or action cameras, occupy a lot of space.
 This is great for editing, but not so much for storing in cloud and viewing on a mobile device.